Bed bugs go 'chomp' in the night

 - Movie theatres

 Although they may seem like the stuff of childhood nightmares, bed bugs are in fact nocturnal parasites that love to dine on sleeping humans.
 Therefore, no matter your diet, if you've got blood, they would find you delectable.
 These tiny pests (adults are about 1/4 of an inch long and resemble apple seeds) hide in nooks and crannies and come out late at night to gorge themselves.
-Telltale signs that you've been the main course in a bed bug's midnight snack are clusters of small welts with dark red centers, often found on the upper body.
-Although the bites are irksome and in large numbers may produce rashes and significant discomfort, bed bugs aren't known to transmit any diseases to people; they're considered more of a nuisance than a serious health threat.
+Not everyone who has been bitten may have visible bites, but those who do may have such telltale signs as small welts with dark red centers — similar to mosquito or flea bites.
+Although the bites are irksome and in large numbers may produce rashes, significant discomfort, and potentially an allergic reaction in some, bed bugs aren't known to transmit any diseases to people; they're considered more of a nuisance than a serious health threat.
 Seeing a health care provider, especially if your bug bites cause great distress (nausea, swelling of the face, lips, or throat, difficulty breathing, abdominal pain, dizziness, fainting, or hives), may clarify the type of bites as well as proper next steps.

 Found in even the cleanest of homes, bed bugs live just about anywhere and spread easily.
 If you see any of the following signs, these pests may have taken up residence with you: